- Canary Islands

 If it's raining in Maspalomas, go up north to Teror, or if it's raining in Las Palmas you can head down south to Puerto de Mogan or Puerto Rico.
 There's so much to see in Gran Canaria, that you can't let a few drops of rain to spoil your holiday.

 Casa de Colon has a great architecture and provides valuable insights about Gran Canaria's history and Christofer Columbus, who spent a few days here in this house, back in the day.

 Casa de Colon is one of the top things to see while in the capital Las Palmas, so it's ideal for a rainy day when you don't know what to do in Gran Canaria.

-Whether you're visiting with kids or not, this museums can prove to be a nice way to spend a few hours when you have to be inside.
+Whether you're visiting with kids or not, these museums can prove to be a nice way to spend a few hours when you have to be inside.

 In total there are 4 floors that can be visited, so there's plenty of things to see: a floor dedicated to technology, one dedicated to physics, mathematics and biology, another dedicated to temporary exhibitions and one dedicated to the history of humankind.